Fauna of the Andes

 The fauna of the Andes, a mountain range in South America, is large and diverse.
 As well as a huge variety of flora, the Andes contain many different animal species.

 With almost 1,000 species, of which roughly 2/3 are endemic to the region, the Andes are the most important region in the world for amphibians.

 The diversity of animals in the Andes is high, with almost 600 species of mammals (13% endemic), more than 1,700 species of birds (about 1/3 endemic), more than 600 species of reptiles (about 45% endemic), and almost 400 species of fish (about 1/3 endemic).

+Amphibians

+The Tropical Andes host exceptional amphibian diversity and endemism concentrated in cloud forests, humid slopes and high-elevation wetlands.
+The region is remarkable for its evolutionary radiations and life-history diversity.
+Direct-developing frogs such as Pristimantis and Oreobates dominate many montane forests, having evolved to reproduce on land without a tadpole stage.
+Marsupial frogs (Gastrotheca) carry eggs in a dorsal pouch, and harlequin toads (Atelopus) are vividly coloured stream dwellers that have suffered severe declines from disease.
+Some species, including high-Andean Telmatobius and Pleurodema, live at altitudes above 5,000 m, showing the extreme environmental limits amphibians can tolerate.
+These patterns highlight the Andes as both a centre of amphibian evolution and a hotspot of conservation concern due to habitat loss, climate change and chytrid fungus outbreaks.